-After considering the underlying credit quality of Peruvian government, the willingness to pay by the Peruvian government, its refusal to deal in an even-handed manner with its creditors and the lack of certainty regarding the ability of Bondholders to enforce their rights in Peruvian courts, our decision was to assign the ratings listed in the Executive Summary.
+After considering the underlying credit quality of Peruvian government, the willingness to pay by the Peruvian government, and its refusal to deal in an even-handed manner with its creditors, our decision was to assign the ratings listed in the Executive Summary.
 Attached in the Appendices is additional information.
 We conclude that Peru has the ability but lacks the willingness to honor this and perhaps other debts in the future.